-The world of banking and financial technology has come a long way in recent years, with card payments fast replacing cash as Australia’s prefered payment method, and emerging payment technologies such as mobile wallets and paywear becoming increasingly popular alternatives.
+The world of banking and financial technology has come a long way in recent years, with card payments fast replacing cash as Australia’s preferred payment method, and emerging payment technologies such as mobile wallets and wearable payments becoming increasingly popular alternatives.

-But as the pace of technological change continues to tick along briskly, one of the most likely innovations Australians can expect to be using on a day to day basis in the near future are biometric payments.
+But as the pace of technological change continues to tick along briskly, one of the innovations Australians can expect to be using on a day to day basis are biometric payments.

 It may sound like a fancy term, and one that conjures up images of something out of The Terminator, but in reality ‘biometrics’ are quite straightforward - the term simply refers to the calculations and measurements of the human body.
 In the world of technology, biometric authentication relates to the parts of the body which can be used for identification - fingerprints, retinas, your voice and your face, for instance.